 . . . maas_url: - http://<ip 1>:<port>/MAAS/ - http://<ip 2>:<port>/MAAS/ . . .

-For HA purposes, DHCP provisioning will take into account multiple DNS services when there is more than one region controller on a single region.
+The setup of highly-available DHCP is now complete.
+Note that, for HA purposes, DHCP provisioning will take into account multiple DNS services when there is more than one region controller on a single region.

 - PostgreSQL HA